Attorney for Commercial Drivers (CDL)

 The following violations can result in a disqualification of the commercial driving privileges:

-- Driving a commercial vehicle without having the driver license in possession.
+- Driving a commercial vehicle without having a driver’s license in his or her possession;

-- Causing a fatality through the negligent operation of a commercial motor vehicle.
+- Causing a fatality through the negligent operation of a commercial motor vehicle; or

 - A person who operates a commercial motor vehicle bearing a false or fraudulent identification commits a misdemeanor of the 1st degree.

 Commercial Vehicle Enforcement (CVE) Trooper – In cases involving serious equipment violations, a trooper with the Florida Highway Patrol can request the assistance of a Commercial Vehicle Enforcement (CVE) Trooper if one is available.

 Finding an Attorney for Commercial Drivers in Tampa, FL

 If you are a commercial driver and received a citation for a criminal traffic offense such as driving while your license suspended or DUI, then contact a criminal defense attorney in Tampa at the Sammis Law Firm in Tampa, Hillsborough County, FL.

 Call us to find out how to protect your driver’s license, your privileges to drive a commercial vehicle as a CDL holder, and your career as a commercial driver.
 Let us put our experience to work for you.

 This article was last updated on Tuesday, June 7, 2022.